scottfr/SystemsBook/Learning/learning.md

 Was the interaction of the population of Moose and Wolves what you expected?
 Probably not.
 It's the nature of a web of interactions over time that we simply can't see by looking at a picture.
 The behavior over time is often critical for an understanding of what's really happening in the web.

-The following "Sustaining the Forest"^[Sustaining the Forest Model [http://insightmaker.com/insight/8889](http://insightmaker.com/insight/8889)] ILE is intended to provide another example of how unexpected the behavior of a web of extended interactions can be.
+The following "Sustaining the Forest"^[Sustaining the Forest Model [http://insightmaker.com/insight/8889](http://insightmaker.com/insight/8889)] ILE provides another example of how unexpected the behavior of a web of extended interactions can be.

 # Model
 {"title": "Sustaining the Forest", "description": "Is the forest you care about sustainable under current practices?", "load": "http://insightmaker.com/insight/8889"}